The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Wooden longtail boats on 4 Island Tour in Koh Lanta, Thailand

 Sitting in the Andaman Sea, dripping from the southern tip of Krabi, is Koh Lanta.
 This elongated Thai island is characterized by a rugged topography and a long stretch of west-facing beaches.
-Our favorite Koh Lanta beach, Klong Khong Beach, exudes a laid-back vibe with ramshackle beachfront bars and a handful of family-run restaurants.
+Our favorite Koh Lanta beach, Klong Khong Beach, exudes a laid-back vibe with ramshackle beachfront bars and a handful of family-run restaurants nestled between larger resorts.

 Chiang Mai, Thailand